blitz-serving/blitz-scale/README.md

 The specification of modification to TGI file can be found in `NOTICE` and each source file.

-This project is also inpired by **SwiftTransformer**,
+This project is also inspired by **SwiftTransformer**,
 <https://github.com/LLMServe/SwiftTransformer>
-e.g., we learned that cuBLAS uses a columm-major storage format from their code.
+e.g., we learned that cuBLAS uses a column-major storage format from their code.